MicrosoftDocs/ATADocs/ATPDocs/atp-architecture.md

 ![Azure ATP architecture topology diagram](media/atp-architecture-topology.png)

 Azure ATP monitors your domain controller network traffic by utilizing port mirroring to an Azure ATP Standalone Sensor using physical or virtual switches.
 If you deploy the Azure ATP Sensor directly on your domain controllers, it removes the requirement for port mirroring.
 In addition, Azure ATP can leverage Windows events (forwarded directly from your domain controllers or from a SIEM server) and analyze the data for attacks and threats.
+Azure ATP receives parsed traffic from the Azure ATP Standalone Sensor and Azure ATP Sensor.
+It then performs profiling, runs deterministic detection, and runs machine learning and behavioral algorithms to learn about your network, enable detection of anomalies and warn you of suspicious activities.

 This section describes the flow of network and event capturing and drills down to describe the functionality of the main components of ATP: the Azure ATP Standalone Sensor, Azure ATP Sensor (which has the same core functionality as the Azure ATP Standalone Sensor), and the Azure ATP cloud service.

 ## Azure ATP Components
 Azure ATP consists of the following components:

 -	**Azure ATP workspace management portal** <br>
-The Azure ATP workspace management portal allows you to create a workspace and enable integration with other microsoft services.
+The Azure ATP workspace management portal allows you to create workspaces and enables integration with other Microsoft services.

+> [!NOTE]
+> Only the sensors from a single Active Directory forest can connect to a single workspace.

 -	**Azure ATP workspace portal** <br>
-The Azure ATP workspace portal receives data from any ATP sensors and standalone sensors as well as monitor, manage and investigate threats in your environment.
+The Azure ATP workspace portal receives data from ATP sensors and standalone sensors.
+It monitors, manages and investigates threats in your environment.

 -   **Azure ATP sensor**<br>
 The Azure ATP sensor is installed directly on your domain controllers and monitors their traffic directly, without the need for a dedicated server or configuration of port mirroring.

 -   **Azure ATP standalone sensor**<br>
 The Azure ATP standalone sensor is installed on a dedicated server that monitors the traffic from your domain controllers using either port mirroring or a network TAP.
 It is an alternative to the Azure ATP sensor.

-An Azure ATP deployment can consist of a single Azure ATP cloud service connected to all Azure ATP standalone sensors, all Azure ATP sensors, or a combination of Azure ATP standalone sensors and Azure ATP sensors.

 ## Deployment options
 You can deploy Azure ATP using the following combination of sensors: